United Kingdom

 There is growing evidence that public concern for environmental issues is influencing developments in climate risk policy, as evidenced in a 2023 amendment to the UK Infrastructure Bank Act, which has introduced new rules around public funding support for UK water firms.
 Under the policy, companies are unable to be funded by Bank support, including tax receipts, if they do not provide “a costed, time limited plan demonstrating they are committed to preventing discharge.”[5]
 This change makes clear the duty water companies have to ensure their services do not negatively impact water quality across the UK, and the financial consequences of not meeting planning requirements.

-Some authors have argued that the UK’s patchwork of different environmental taxes and pricing mechanisms should become more coherent.[4]
+Some authors have argued that the UK’s patchwork of different environmental taxes and pricing mechanisms should become more coherent.[6]
 Additionally, existing measures do not cover emissions from certain sources, such as those from agriculture and embedded in imports.
+Research by Transport & Environment demonstrates that the UK government has forfeited approximately £2 billion of tax revenue by not taxing shipping pollution.
+Another criticism is that the UK tax system is geared for a high-carbon economy and encourages the wrong type of consumption.[7]
+For instance, while renovation and repairs are levied at 20% VAT, new builds are not taxed, which drives high-carbon demolition and rebuild.

 Tax relief